 An individual receiving a fellowship has no expectation of service but may have research obligations related to an academic endeavor.
 There are no fringe benefits assessed on a fellowship.

 Most employees are now using E-Time Reporting.
 Here is the link to Self Service to sign in.
-If you have any problems, please contact Michael Warner at x2294.
+If you have any problems, please contact Michaela Warner at x2294.

 Direct Deposit Form - we encourage direct deposit otherwise all checks will be mailed to address of record.
 Beginning January 2017, checks will not be available for pick up in our office.

 For those doing paper timesheets please see information below: